microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/cluster_api/capi_azure/apimgmt_arm_template/_index.md

 The following Jumpstart scenario will guide you on how to deploy a "Ready to Go" environment so you can start using [a self-hosted Azure API Management Gateway](https://docs.microsoft.com/azure/api-management/how-to-deploy-self-hosted-gateway-azure-arc) deployed on [Cluster API (CAPI)](https://cluster-api.sigs.k8s.io/introduction.html) Kubernetes cluster and it's [Cluster API Azure provider (CAPZ)](https://cloudblogs.microsoft.com/opensource/2020/12/15/introducing-cluster-api-provider-azure-capz-kubernetes-cluster-management/) cluster using [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).

-By the end of this guide, you will have a CAPI Kubernetes cluster deployed with an Azure API Management gateway, a backend API and a Microsoft Windows Server 2022 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with the Azure API Management gateway.
+By the end of this scenario, you will have a CAPI Kubernetes cluster deployed with an Azure API Management gateway, a backend API and a Microsoft Windows Server 2022 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with the Azure API Management gateway.

 > **NOTE: Currently, API Management self-hosted gateway on Azure Arc is in preview.
 The deployment time for this scenario can take ~60-90 minutes**